davidchyou/CRISPRHost/README.md

 	c_arrays.gff                 Any CRISPR arrays found by MINCED and masked by BEDTOOLS, if -mask_arrays is used

-DEPENDENCIES
+Dependencies
 ------------
 CRISPRHost requires the following dependencies.
-The executables of applications are provided, but BioPerl and Rscript will need to be installed separately.
+The executables of applications are provided, but BioPerl, R and Rscript will need to be installed separately.

 1. NCBI BLAST suite: blastn, makeblastdb and blastdbcmd (provided)
 2. Bedtools (provided)